select-8/mock-bigthief-htmlsite/README.md

 As noted above I was aiming to use high contrasting colors that portray a sense of dark but to do this without overkill.
 To this end, the site is bookended by the lighter in tone Home & Tour pages while the core content of music, videos, and the store page are dark with high contrast between the blacks and oranges.

-Light home -> darker content pages -> light tour should make the user feel like they are going "inside" the site.
+Light home -> darker content pages -> light tour

+This is intended to make the user feel like they are going "inside" the site from the home page.

 #### Typography